 The file allocation table is used to store information about the placement of files on the disk drive.
 Magnetic disk typically uses two copies of the tables which follow one another, and their content is identical.
 It is done in case, if the disk have any failures, it can always be "repaired" using a second copy of the table.
 If both copies will be broken, then all the information on the disk will be lost.

+The data area occupies most of the space and serves directly for data storage.

 Hard drive partitions

 Usually, the hard disk drive is divided into several partitions.
 This is useful for storing files, and is a prerequisite if you install multiple operating systems on one physical computer's hard disk.